asimsinan/ai-task-generator/docs/configuration.md

 # Configuration

-Task Master can be configured through environment variables in a `.env` file at the root of your project.
+AI Task Generator can be configured through environment variables in a `.env` file at the root of your project.

 ## Required Configuration